lac-dcc/sepe/README.md

 ### keybuilder

-`keybuilder` creates a regex from a series of *fixed-sized* strings passed through standard input, separated by a new line.
+`keybuilder` creates a regex from a series of strings passed through standard input, separated by a new line.

 ```sh
 ./bin/keybuilder < txt-file-with-strings